juanpablos/GNN-logic/README.md

 To generate new graphs use the utility function `train_dataset` and `test_dataset` in `src/utils/graphs.py`.
 The experiments shown in the paper use `force_green=3` for all erdos datasets, and change `force_proportion` for 1, 1.2, 1.5 and 2.

 For the line graphs change `name="random"` to `name="line-special"`.
-This will ignore all other settings and create a line with splitted colors.
+This will ignore all other settings and create a line with split colors.
 The line special dataset will consist of 4 graph types described below:

 1. Class 1 (30% of dataset): there are no green in this graph type.
 The first half of the line is composed by uniformly choosing between betweek the other 4 colors.
 The second half is composed by having 80% red nodes, the other nodes are chosen uniformly for the left 20%.